waqas64/socket-io-anti-spam/README.md

 ## 1. Start by installing the package:
     npm install socket-anti-spam

-## 2. Put this in your nodejs server file AFTER you have defined socket.io variable:
+## 2. Put this in your server side file AFTER you have defined socket.io variable:
 	var antiSpam = require('socket-anti-spam');
 	var antiSpam = new antiSpam({
 		spamCheckInterval: 3000, // define in how much miliseconds the antispam script gives a minus spamscore point